 INDIANAPOLIS [AP] p There were chuckles and calls of "10-4 good buddy" yesterday when Gov. Otis R. Bowen proposed a new way of enforcing the 55-mile per hour speed limit.
 Bowen, taping a segment of WTTV's copyrighted Report from the Statehouse, said it disturbs him that many motorists purchase citizen band radios so they can avoid police speed traps while exceeding the 55-mile per hour limit.
 Instead of using the radios to alert one another to police cars on the highways, why couldn't motorist use their radios to call state police when they spot a speeder and turn in the violator's lecense plate number, Bowen asked.
 "It would be a real service to their fellow man," the governor One reporter, who acknowledged that he uses a radio to avoid speed traps, had a counter suggestion after the taping.
 Why didn't Bowen buy a radio for his own car and join in the club.
-Those chitchats by the office professors believe.
-Business Administration concan also be beneficial to employers.

-Restrictions on conversation, they added, would lead to an oppressive climate that hinders the development of leader-subordinate relationships necessary for an efesteem.
-Finally, human beings want to self-actualize, to reach 'Every individual has a set of pay and other benefits.
+ND profs stress talk Those chitchats by the office water fountain satisfy important human needs and affect the morale of an organization, two Notre Dame professors believe.
+Kenneth R. Thompson and Robert E. Pitts of the College of Business Administration contended that idle talk fulfills a need to self-actualize and in the long run can also be beneficial to employers.
+Managers, they said, cannot view employees as an extension of a machine, but must examine them in terms of human values.
+Restrictions on conversation, they added, would lead to an oppressive climate that hinders the development of leader-subordinate relationships necessary for an effective business organization.
+'Every individual has a set of pay and other benefits.